cirosantilli/linux-cheat/make/readme.md

     all from the same input file.

-    Makefiles are written in Yet Another Scripting Language.
+    Makefiles for cmake (called `CMakeLists.txt`) are written in Yet Another Scripting Language.

 - rake